zoulou421/pythonProject-module/README.md

 ![code_structure.JPG](code_structure.JPG)

-## 🚀 About Me
+## 🚀 About Author
-I'm an Accross Plateforms Archictecturer, an Engineer and Trainer.
-I'm also passionnate with DevOPs and Cloud Services.
+Bonevy BEBY is a Software Engineer,an Accross Plateforms Archictecturer and a Trainer.
+He's also passionnate with DevOPs and Cloud Services.

 ## 🛠 Skills